hkailee/quanp/docs/tutorials.rst

 Clustering
 ----------

-For getting started, we recommend Quanp’s implementation `CharacterisingCompaniesBasedOnFinancialMetricsDuringCovid19`_ for S&P500 member companies, containing preprocessing, clustering and the identification of features that defined a group/cluster of companies.
+For getting started, we recommend Quanp’s implementations for S&P500 member companies that contain preprocessing, clustering and the identification of features that defined a group/cluster of companies.

+[2020 Aug] `CharacterisingCompaniesBasedOnFinancialMetricsDuringCovid19`_
+[2020 Dec] `CharacterizingOutperformedCompanies1MonthPostCOVID19VaccineSuccess`_

 .. image:: _static/img/labeled_leiden_sp500.png
    :width: 100px